gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 my ankles.
 I tried to bite her then, but she just laughed and danced away.

-Finger and her cousins sold the other horses they caught, but she kept me for herself---for my good looks, she told me afterward, though I am no more handsome than I should be.
+Finger and her cousins sold the other horses they caught, but she kept me for herself—for my good looks, she told me afterward, though I am no more handsome than I should be.
 She thought I might have a little charger in my blood, perhaps from a cavalry remount who had wandered off during some war or other.

 She knew that I was special right away because I learned so quickly.
 A week after she first set a saddle on me, she could steer me with her knees.
-Two days after that, I knew all of her whistles---kneel, back up, stand.
+Two days after that, I knew all of her whistles—kneel, back up, stand.
 The truth was that I liked learning, that I had been starving for it without knowing what I craved, and there she was, teaching me and best of all *talking* to me.